AI Agent Security

 Understanding IT's Concerns

-The top concerns IT teams raise about AI agents, based on surveys from ISACA and CSA, consistently include data leakage through LLM APIs, unauthorized access to internal systems, prompt injection attacks that could manipulate agent behavior, vendor lock-in with AI service providers, compliance violations under regulations like GDPR and HIPAA, the inability to audit or explain AI-driven decisions, and the lack of established security standards for AI agent architectures.
-Each of these concerns is legitimate and backed by documented incidents at other organizations.
+Based on surveys from ISACA and CSA, IT teams consistently raise these concerns about AI agents: data leakage through LLM APIs, unauthorized access to internal systems, prompt injection attacks, vendor lock-in with AI providers, compliance violations (GDPR, HIPAA), inability to audit AI-driven decisions, and lack of security standards for AI architectures.

-The most productive approach is to treat IT not as a gatekeeper to overcome but as a partner to collaborate with.
-Request an early meeting with IT security before you have finalized your AI agent architecture.
-Share your business objectives, ask them to identify their specific concerns, and commit to addressing every concern they raise with documented evidence.
-This collaborative approach not only produces better security outcomes but also builds the trust that makes approval decisions easier.
-IT teams approve things they trust, and trust comes from transparency, not from polished slide decks.
+The most productive approach: treat IT as a partner, not a gatekeeper.
+Request a meeting with security before you've finalized your architecture.
+Share your objectives, ask for their specific concerns, and commit to addressing every one with evidence.
+This builds trust — and IT approves things they trust, not things they've been pressured into.

 Part 2